isomerpages/csa-sicw1/_events/Calendar of Events (Draft).md

 ---
 #### **Overview**

-Singapore International Cyber Week 2022 is taking place from 18 to 20 October 2022 as a combination of inter-linked physical and virtual meetings.
+Singapore International Cyber Week 2022 is taking place from 18 to 20 October 2022 as a combination of inter-linked hybrid and physical events.
 To find out more about each event, click on the links below.

 Event dates and timings below are in Singapore time (GMT +8).